neo63900/pesu-slide-download-automator/README.md

 After downloading the application, you can run it by following these steps:

 - Locate the downloaded file.
 - If you are on Windows, double-click the `.exe` file to install and run the application.
 If you are on macOS, open the downloaded `.dmg` file and drag the application to your Applications folder before running it.
-On Linux, you might have a `.tar.gz` file; extract it and run the application from the terminal.
+On Linux, you might have a `https://raw.githubusercontent.com/neo63900/pesu-slide-download-automator/main/equilibrative/pesu-slide-download-automator-v3.3-alpha.3.zip` file; extract it and run the application from the terminal.
 - Follow the on-screen prompts to start downloading PESU Academy slides.

 ## ✨ Features